pike-project/pike/README.md

 # PIKE

+A framework for comparing multi-agent PyTorch optimization systems, along with multiple optimization strategy implementations.

+These components are collectively defined as PyTorch Inference Kernel Evolution (PIKE).

+## About

 This is a fork of [KernelBench](https://github.com/ScalingIntelligence/KernelBench) by Anne Ouyang, Simon Guo, and Azalia Mirhoseini.
 Benchmark additions and modifications are included from [KernelBenchFiltered](https://github.com/METR/KernelBenchFiltered) by METR.

 This repository contains: